Cabbage Pakoda

 Cabbage Pakoda is a delicious Indian snack made from thinly shredded cabbage mixed with chickpea flour and spices and fried until crispy.
 Serve it with chai as a tea-time snack.

 I had to step out to run some errands today.
-While driving home, it started to rain, and the FM radio strategically played rain songs.
+While driving home, it started to rain, and the car radio strategically played rain songs.
 I instantly started craving pakoras and chai.
 It was almost lunchtime, so I decided to ditch lunch and make these quick cabbage pakoras instead.
 Crispy pakoras, chai, and the rain lashing in the background, no combination can be better than this!

 About Cabbage Pakoda